 Surviving Economic Abuse

-SEA will undertake a rapid review to ascertain the immediate and ongoing economic safety needs of victim-survivors of economic abuse in the context of coronavirus, and aims to influence policy and practice to benefit women.
+A rapid review to ascertain the immediate and ongoing economic safety needs of victim-survivors of economic abuse in the context of the coronavirus pandemic, and aims to influence policy and practice to benefit women.

-Over a period of six months, SEA will collect evidence through contact with victim-survivors and frontline service providers who can speak for those who, due to safety reasons, can not participate directly.
-It will analyse and present the evidence, and undertake policy work to influence decision-makers to implement the desired change.
-The work will be delivered in two parts.
+SEA will collect evidence through contact with victim-survivors and frontline service providers who can speak for those who, due to safety reasons, cannot participate directly.
+The team will analyse and present the evidence, and undertake policy work to influence decision-makers to implement the desired change.

 SEA will survey 400 victim-survivors and 100 professionals on the victim experience of economic abuse in the context of coronavirus, and will conduct 50 semi-structured interviews to explore issues in greater depth.